Frequently Asked Questions

 Water use restrictions set out specific guidelines for irrigating new plant materials.
 Please call the Water Enforcement Office at (813) 349-5014 with questions about your citation and information about what to do if the irrigation you were cited for is allowed within the ordinance.

 Yes.
 A number of outdoor water use restrictions are included in the current restrictions, including restrictions related to the use of open hoses, testing of irrigation systems during prohibited hours, and watering-in of pesticides and fertilizers.
 Water restrictions do change in response to local and regional water supply conditions.
-It is suggested that all water users in Tampa review the restrictions and check the Water Use Restrictions web site periodically or subscribe to The Pipeline electronic newsletter for updates to ensure that they avoid a water use restriction citation.
+It is suggested that all water users in Tampa review the Water Use Restrictions periodically or subscribe to receive water restriction change alerts via Alert Tampa to ensure that they avoid a water use restriction citation.

 I'd like to convert my yard to Florida-Friendly Landscaping™ but I live in a deed-restricted community that requires the use of specific plant materials.
 What can I do?

 The Hillsborough County Extension Office offers a service for community or condominium associations to provide free on-site landscape evaluations to officers or board members of associations and includes recommendations for problem areas.
-This may be a way to help convince your leadership of the value of using Florida-friendly landscapes in your community.
+This may be a way to help talk with your community about the value of using Florida-friendly landscapes.
 Contact the Extension at (813) 744-5519, ext.
 54142, for more information.